Sim racing: Ranked multiplayer

 Some racing games have introduced a multiplayer driver ranking system for organizing online racing.
 There are usually two orthogonal types of driver rankings, one which ranks drivers according to how safe they are on track and with respect to other drivers in avoiding incidents, and one according to how fast they are.
 For the driver speed rating, an Elo rating system is typically used, as a form of matchmaking to group together drivers of similar skills.
 The safety rating instead is typically used as a form of licence which is required to access some classes of races.

-Sim racing games that include some form of ranked online racing are iRacing (with iRating and safety rating), Gran Turismo Sport (with Driver Class and Sportsmanship Points), Project CARS 2 (Racecraft Ranking and Skill Rating), RaceRoom (with Reputation Rating and Rating), Gran Turismo 7, and Assetto Corsa Competizione.
+Sim racing games that include some form of ranked online racing are iRacing (with iRating and safety rating), Gran Turismo Sport (with Driver Class and Sportsmanship Points), Project CARS 2 (Racecraft Ranking and Skill Rating), RaceRoom (with Reputation Rating and Rating), and Assetto Corsa Competizione.
 Other games have similar systems under development, like Automobilista 2 and rFactor 2.

 Esports

-The FIA, the governing body for many auto racing events including Formula One, use various sim racing platforms such as Gran Turismo, Assetto Corsa Competizione and iRacing to host sanctioned racing events.
+The FIA, the highest governing body for auto racing, use various platforms such as Gran Turismo, Assetto Corsa Competizione and iRacing to host sanctioned events.

 Some games also feature esports, including events hosted either directly by the developer or by other organizers, with premier series receiving official developer support.
-Car manufacturers have also hosted esports tournaments of their own.
-In some cases, these players are rewarded with test drives; Alpine and Mercedes-Benz grant their winners with an exclusive test of an Alpine A110 GT4 and a Mercedes-AMG race car respectively.
+Some of these series can include large prize pools and may see participation from a number of high-profile esports organizations across the globe, which have included FaZe Clan, G2 Esports, Mouz, Team Falcons, Team Redline, Virtus.pro, and XSET.
+In some cases, these players are rewarded with test drives; Alpine and Mercedes-Benz grant winners of their respective events with an exclusive test of a race car from their brand's car lineup.

 The Fédération Internationale de l'Automobile, the highest governing body in auto racing, formally incorporated an esports appendix into its International Sporting Code in 2024.
 The new regulatory section was introduced as Appendix E, providing a formal structure for both international and national esports events, and establishing the organizational requirements and conduct standards for competitions sanctioned by the FIA.
-The FIA MENA Esports Championship, held on Gran Turismo 7, was the first esports competition to utilize the new appendix on November 2025.
+The FIA MENA Esports Championship, held on Gran Turismo 7, was the first esports competition to utilize the new appendix in November 2025.
+Prior to the introduction of the new esports appendix, FIA-sanctioned series and events were already in place; the Gran Turismo World Series was sanctioned by the FIA between 2018 and 2021, and Assetto Corsa Competizione hosted the 2022 FIA Motorsport Games Esports Cup.